xxsreexx00/FashionHouseTemp/README.md

 * [Extra tutorials](#Tutorials)

 ## Explanation about the Unity template
-This unity project aimed to provide a template for students to use as a start point for their projects.
+This unity project aimed to provide a template for students to use as a guide for their projects.
 It contains these parts:
-* An example scene named "ExampleFashionHouse": this scene is created by 3D models of a building, some furniture, some images, videos, audios, pannels of information and a c sharp script for the movement of the user.
+* An example scene named "ExampleFashionHouse": this scene is created by 3D models of a building (made by probuilder plugin), some 3D models, some images, videos, a pannel of information, and a c sharp script to make the user be able to move in the environment.

-* These folders:
+Including folders:
 * Materials.
 * Textures.
 * Images.